onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

         - think about where the viewer is looking at - don't make him move his eyes too much between cuts - unimmersive
         - breaking visual continuity from time to time is ok
     - problem-solution, problem-solution
+        - consistent contrast - multiple side stories - multiple cycles of high/low energy
+        - each section with a payoff should have a setup before it and the progress is between the setup & payoff
+            - without the right setup or progress the payoff is confusing
     - not just linearly "and, and, and" (disorienting - doesn't specify how one thing is linked to the next)
         - every "and" is a point where the viewer can disengage
         - better: "we tried this, but that got in the way, therefore we had to do this, but it didn't work, so we tried this"